jhu-ip/cs220-f25/notes/unix.md

 <h4>Getting going with Unix
 </h4>    <ul>
-<li> CS Unix Accounts will be passed out - majors and minors should have a personal CS account; temporary class accounts for all others to be distributed</li>
+<li> CS Unix Accounts: majors and minors should have a personal CS account; temporary class accounts for all others to be distributed</li>
  <li> Use PuTTY (Windows) or ssh (Mac Terminal) to connect to CS
  server remotely</li>
 </ul>